 Action to take: At age 18 (or before), get a W-2 job and work consistently up to and beyond purchasing that first property.
 Not too difficult.

-After learning the ins and outs of a credit card and how to successfully use and manage one, our teenager should get a credit card at age 18.
-When they do receive that credit card, long-term responsible use is necessary to build and maintain good credit.
+After learning the ins and outs of a credit card and how to use and manage one successfully, our teenager should get a credit card at age 18.
+When they receive that credit card, long-term responsible use is necessary to build and maintain good credit.
 That includes paying bills on time, carrying a low balance, and paying the balance in full every month.

-Most likely, for our 18-year-old future investor, this will have to be a secured credit card.
-This is a card where a deposit is made with the credit card company or bank before being able to use the card to make purchases.
+For our 18-year-old future investor, this will most likely have to be a secured credit card.
+This is a card where a deposit is made with the credit card company or bank before using the card to make purchases.
 The good news is that it still helps build up that credit score.

-Then, after a year of using that card, the young person will have a budding credit score and credit history and should then apply for an unsecured credit card, which is what most of us use.
+Then, after a year of using that card, the young person will have a budding credit score and credit history and should then apply for an unsecured credit card when they turn 19.
 By using both credit cards regularly for necessary expenses and paying off the balance every month from 18 to 21 years old, they will have built a credit score that will get them that mortgage.

 Another credit card option is a credit card just for students.
-Here is a list of the best college student credit cards for 2020 by Nerdwallet.
+Here is a list of Nerdwallet’s best college student credit cards for 2022.

-Here’s the only tricky part.
-One of the lenders I interviewed said they look for three tradelines in the credit history.
+One of the interviewed lenders said they look for three tradelines in the credit history.
 With that being the case, I would not recommend a young person go out and get an auto loan or personal loan just for the sake of having three tradelines.

 Action to take: At age 18, get a secured credit card.
 At age 19, get an unsecured credit card.
 At age 19.5, get a retail credit card.
 Use them all responsibly and consistently while ALWAYS paying off the balance each month.

-The last thing our teen will need for their first purchase is cold hard cash for the down payment on the property.
+The next thing our teen will need for their first purchase is cold hard cash for the down payment on the property.

-I think the overwhelming consensus by investors is that young people should take advantage of the house hacking strategy before they get older, which brings on more restrictions and responsibilities.
+In my opinion (and many others), the best strategy for young people to use in buying their first real estate property is house hacking.
 So we will assume our young person is looking to buy a property to house hack.
 It could be a large house for a rent-by-the-room strategy, a fourplex, or something in between.

 Since this will be a primary residence, let’s have our young person save 5 percent of the purchase price for the down payment, although it could be less.